 Are you looking options for terminating a car lease early?
 Since the pandemic began, there’s been an increase in people looking to terminate a car lease early to save money.
-In difficult times, it’s important to cut costs.
+In difficult times, it’s important to cut costs and boost savings.
 Terminating a car lease early is a logical solution, however, there are costs associated with doing so.

 During my latest car hunting process, one of the questions I had was what to do with my three-year lease agreement with 12 months remaining.